-3.1 Goods and preferences
+5.3.1 Goods and Preferences

 We consider a two-period (t = 0, 1) endowment economy.
 There are two symmetric countries, Home (H) and Foreign (F), each with a representative household.
 Each country produces one good.
 There is no output (and no consumption) at t = 0, but agents trade financial claims (stocks and bonds) at date 0.
-In period 1, country i = H, F receives an exogenous endowment y_i of good i. $E_0(y_i) = 1$ holds for both countries, where E_0 is the conditional expectation operator, given date t = 0 information.
-Once stochastic endowments are realized, households consume using their financial and labor incomes (see below).
+In period 1, country i = H, F receives an exogenous endowment $y_i$ of good i.
+Equation $E_0(y_i) = 1$ hold for both countries, where $E_0$ is the conditional expectation operator, given date t = 0 information.
+Once stochastic endowments are realized, households consume using their financial and labor incomes.